HMS Westminster (F237): 2011–2022

-On 8 September 2014, she docked at East India Dock, by Canary Wharf, in London.
+On 8 September 2014, she docked at East India Docks, by Canary Wharf, in London.
 In November 2014, Westminster entered extended refit in Portsmouth; she returned to sea in January 2017 with a new principal weapon system, Sea Ceptor, in place of Seawolf, Radar Type 997 and numerous modifications and alterations to her accommodation and working spaces.

 Westminster, in company with sailed with USS George H.W.
 Bush again, as in 2011, by taking part in Exercise Saxon Warrior off Scotland.

 During December 2018 on a tour of the Baltic Sea, Westminster experienced problems with her propulsion and engines while visiting the port of Gdynia, curtailing other port visits in the region.

 In July 2020, she took part in NATO exercise Dynamic Mongoose.

 In September 2022, Westminster fired two Harpoon missiles in Operation Atlantic Thunder 22 in a SinkEx exercise alongside US forces in which the decommissioned US frigate was sunk in the North Atlantic.

 In 2022, Westminster spent 90 days at sea.

 Westminster entered a planned two-year refit in October 2022 with the intent of extending her service life until 2028–29.

-2023–present
+2023–2026

 In May 2023, it was reported that the refit had been suspended due to the poor material condition of the ship, making her future uncertain.

-In January 2024, it was reported that Westminster may be decommissioned and the crew reassigned to a future Type 26 frigate.
+In January 2024, it was reported the possibility that Westminster would be decommissioned and the crew reassigned to a future Type 26 frigate.
 In May 2024, it was indicated that HMS Westminster would be retired and scrapped.

+In August 2026 Westminster arrived at a scrapyard in Turkey and was subsequently scrapped.